storageos/tutorials/ha-mysql/040-move-pod.md

 StorageOS handles the IO of the Volume and manges all network traffic when the Pod and its data, the Volume primary location, are in separate nodes.

-Let see how the MySQL Pod can start in any node and access its data.
+Lets see how the MySQL Pod can start in any node and access its data.

 1. Find the node holding the Volume Primary data